koyeb/action-git-deploy/README.md

 # Koyeb Deploy GitHub Action

-This action builds and deploys an application from a GitHub repository to Koyeb.
+This action builds and deploys an application from a GitHub repository or Docker registry to Koyeb.

 ## Usage